-Hence, an electronic device that would set itself like a sort of crossover, at an intermediate cost between the other two class A amplifiers, with the same quality and very high skills of output power that are typical of the AB class amps.
+Hence, an electronic device that would set itself like a sort of crossover, at an intermediate cost between the other two class A amplifiers, with the same quality and very high skills of output power that are typical of the class AB amps.

 An internal relays acts as a timing device for the power on.
 It puts the machine in stand-by mode after a short interval signaled by the blinking of a LED on the frontal.
-When the LED is on the power amp is operational.
+When the LED is on, the power amp is operational.

-The power supply avails itself of two separate high power toroidal pieces, some bridge rectifiers and 6.800 microfarad electrolytic filter capacitors in a number of ten, with a consequent total capacity, considered the power at stake, surely not overmuch.
+The power supply avails itself of two separate high power toroidal pieces, some bridge rectifiers and 6.800 microfarad electrolytic filter capacitors in a number of ten, with a consequent total capacity, considered the power at stake, surely not overabundant.

-My impression is that this object communicates a sense of energy although the components - it is my personal opinion - are not up to selling price.
+My impression is that this object communicates a sense of energy although the components - it is my personal opinion - are not up to the selling price.

 So, why this choice, today not anymore compulsory, which has some problems and, on paper, only one real advantage?

-This is very important because, in the majority of the real cases and mostly with speakers that have an impedance module not very low, the SB-301 can give all the advantages of this functioning class with medium volumes too.
+This is very important because, in the majority of the real cases and mostly with speakers that have an impedance module not very low, the SB-301 can give all the advantages of this functioning class at medium volumes too.